codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 The database connection and the database Forge class are both available to you through ``$this->db`` and ``$this->forge``, respectively.

 Alternatively, you can use a command-line call to generate a skeleton migration file.
-See below for more details.
+See **make:migration** in :ref:`command-line-tools` for more details.

 .. note:: Since the migration class is a PHP class, the classname must be unique in every migration file.